Timeline: Dell's buyout: a topsy-turvy affair

 March 25 - Icahn starts initial talks with Blackstone, opening the door to an alliance with the private equity firm.

+Around this time, sources with knowledge of the various discussions taking place say both opposing parties are talking with potential CEO candidates to replace Michael Dell in the event their bids succeed.

-March 29 - Michael Dell warns of the danger of taking on a lot of debt and remaining public, calls the Blackstone and Icahn offers fraught with risk.
+March 29 - Dell warns it will be dangerous to take on a lot of debt and remain public, calling the Blackstone and Icahn offers fraught with risk.

-April 5 - Blackstone Group makes plans in-depth analysis of the company.
+April 5 - Blackstone Group makes plans to begin an in-depth analysis of the company.
 Dell's special committee says it will give Icahn the same expense reimbursement available to the other two bidders if he does not threaten or embark on a proxy fight.

 April 9 - Southeastern Asset Management issues an open letter arguing the company's proxy statement fails to make a compelling case for accepting the Michael Dell-Silver Lake offer.
 It casts doubt on the integrity of the filing, saying: "The board's sudden rush to sell is triggered by one thing: Mr. Dell's desire to buy."